ordina-jworks/ordina-jworks.github.io/_posts/2017-09-28-Testing-angular-with-karma.md

 ## Writing the actual tests
 There are multiple ways to write unit tests for an Angular app.
 Either you use the Angular TestBed, the ReflectiveInjector or you simply call the constructor of the class directly.
-TestBed and ReflectiveInjector are kind of the same approach, so I'll only be discussing TestBed here.
+ReflectiveInjector and TestBed are kind of the same approach, so I'll only be discussing TestBed here.
+It's something pretty cool Angular came up with in order to test your components.
+TestBed can create components and injects all its dependecies.
+The instance of the component that is returned can then be used for testing.
+Accessing the view is also possible.

+Now, although I said there are multiple ways to unit test an Angular app, there's actually only one correct way, calling the constructor.
+Since TestBed loads the view as well as any components, directives... used in the view, you're actually also testing how the class integrates with them.
+In other words, you're entering the domain of integration testing, which is also important, but I'm not going into detail about that.

+The unit tests you would write using the constructor approach, could practically look the same when you would use TestBed to instatiate the components.
+However, there are some problems with using the Angular TestBed for unit tests which I'll be explaining below.

 ## 1. TestBed
-TestBed is something pretty cool Angular came up with in order to test your components.
-It allows to create an instance of a component and injects all dependencies listed in the constructor of that component's class.
-However, you do need to list all dependencies in the TestBed.
-It kind of looks like a module definition:
+Setting up the TestBed configuration for a component kind of looks like a module definitions, you should list all components, directives and services directly or by importing a module that includes them.
+Calling `createComponent` will return a 'fixture' which can be used to access the view and also get the instance of the class.
+With the fixture you can find HTML elements and perform actions on them, verify their content and attributes.
+The instance of the class can be used to test its public functions (unit test).

 {% highlight coffeescript %}
 describe('AppComponent', () => {